asamy/ksm/README.md

 - `sc stop ksm`

 You can also use [kload](https://github.com/asamy/kload)
-Output can be seen via DebugView or WinDBG if live debugging.
+Output can be seen via DebugView or WinDBG if live debugging (You might want to
+							      execute `ed
+							      Kd_DEFAULT_Mask
+							      8`).

 ## Some technical information